romeerez/orchid-orm/docs/src/guide/migration-setup-and-overview.md

 In this example, `dotenv` is used and configured to first get env variables from `.env.local` and then to get them from the `.env` file.

+`DATABASE_URL` contains db credentials, also you can specify a db schema and ssl mode in it, see [database setup](/guide/quickstart.html#database-setup).

 ```ts
 // db/config.ts